Mike Smick UX Sketch Sub Page Image

 Name a time when things didn’t go your way and what you did about it.

-During my college video project, I learned a critical lesson about collaboration and flexibility.
-As the project lead, I was deeply invested in our script and vision.
-When we lost a key filming location, I became completely derailed.
-Instead of adapting, I shut down, losing my enthusiasm and effectively abandoning my team.My rigidity cost us the project.
+This goes back quite a ways.
+During a college video project, I was appointed director of a shoot.
+I was deeply invested in our script and vision, because it took so much time trying to lock down the plausible ideas.
+However when we lost a key filming location, I became completely derailed.
+Instead of adapting, my enthusiasm whithered.
+My rigidity cost us the project.
 I was so attached to my specific idea that I couldn’t see alternative solutions.
-My teammates ultimately tried to salvage the project without me, an experience that left me deeply regretful.
+My teammates ultimately tried to salvage the project without me.
+It’s an experience that left me with regret, but one that I will not repeat.

 This experience fundamentally changed how I approach teamwork, teaching me to be less myopic and more open to collective problem-solving.